 All films are free of charge and begin just before dark, usually between 8pm and 9pm.
 They recommend that you arrive at least an hour early for music and pre-film drawings.

-This year's season starts on June 11 and lasts through September 24.
+This year's season starts on August 4 - September 22.

 It's a great opportunity to gather with friends and neighbors to enjoy top-rated films from the last few decades.